tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Level

 Cast one of the following wizard spells against a target that is a dragon or draconic creature: [charm person](../Classes/Wizard.md#charm-person), [hold monster](../Classes/Wizard.md#hold-monster), or [sleep](../Classes/Wizard.md#sleep).
-You cast the chosen spell at your level using your best ability for the attack roll, except you double the hp threshold (champion: triple the hp threshold; epic: quadruple the hp threshold).
+You cast the chosen spell at your level using your best ability for the attack roll, except you double the hp threshold, triple the hp threshold at champion tier, and quadruple the hp threshold at epic tier.
 On a miss, regain this power after your next full heal-up in addition to any normal miss effects that are part of the spell.
 Quirk: Enjoys the company of dragons.

 ---